-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education September 2021 and Working Together to Safeguard Children 2018, Sexual Violence and Sexual Harassment between children in schools and colleges, September 2021, and the Governance Handbook.
-We comply with this guidance and the procedures set out by Northamptonshire Safeguarding Children Partnership and work closely with them to protect and support our children.
+This policy is based on the Department for Education's statutory guidance KCSIE\2023, Working Together to Safeguard Children (2018), and the Governance Handbook.
+We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.